-The Non-Domestic Rating Bill 2023 also seeks to allow billing authorities the
+The Non-Domestic Rating Bill 2023 also seeks to allow billing authorities the ability to retrospectively award discretionary rate relief at any time.

 The current position is that they will be precluded from doing so for six months after the close of each financial year.
 In reality, this has meant that many ratepayers who delayed seeking discretionary relief missed out on savings.
 This was common with the retail rate relief discount schemes and covid assistance relief funds.